Deutsche Bank to axe 18,000 jobs | DW | 07.07.2019

-Deutsche Bank says it would cut 18,000 jobs by 2022 as part of a major restructuring of the embattled bank.
-For years, Germany's biggest lender has suffered with weak performance and legal woes.
+Deutsche Bank says it will cut 18,000 jobs by 2022 as part of a major restructuring of the embattled bank.
+For years, Germany's biggest lender has suffered from weak performance and legal woes.

-Deutsche Bank announced Sunday it would cut 18,000 jobs – around one in five of its workforce – by 2022, as part of its new round of restructuring.
+Deutsche Bank announced Sunday it would cut 18,000 jobs — about 1 in 5 employees — by 2022, as part of its new round of restructuring.

 Deutsche Bank said in a statement on Sunday that the restructuring would include "a workforce reduction" to "around 74,000 employees by 2022."